Briansim74/Prediction-Markets-Statistical-Arbitrage-Engine/README.md

 - daily return

 This creates a persistent performance history for evaluating the trading strategy.

+## Trading Philosophy
+The project is built around several principles:

+#### Probability first
+The system attempts to quantify the probability of the event rather than trade purely on market momentum.

+#### Trade the discrepancy
+The objective is not to predict the market in isolation.

+It is to identify:
+<p align="center"><b>P_model ≠ P_market</b></p>

+with enough margin to justify taking risk.

+Exploit structural relationships

+Related prediction contracts can contain arbitrage opportunities even without forecasting the underlying asset.

+#### Price execution matters
+The strategy evaluates executable bid/ask prices rather than relying exclusively on midpoints.

+#### Fees are part of the signal
+An edge that disappears after fees is not an edge.

+#### Guaranteed does not mean executable
+An arbitrage relationship may guarantee a payoff theoretically, but the realized trade still depends on liquidity, order-book depth, fill synchronization, and contract interpretation.

+#### Position sizing matters
+A good forecast with excessive sizing can still produce a bad trading strategy.

+#### Inventory is dynamic
+Existing positions are continuously reevaluated as market prices, volatility and time-to-expiry change.

+#### Capital should move toward the best opportunities
+The portfolio is treated as a dynamic allocation problem rather than a collection of independent bets.

 ## Complete Trading Loop
 The live trading workflow is: